tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK5.md

 content = bytearray(0x90 for i in range(517)) # 0x90 is the bytecode for NOP
 ```

 **Note:** `NOP` is an instruction that does nothing.
 Despite that, filling the payload with `NOP`'s is extremely important, because it will guarantee that, given we incorrectly guess an address, the program will keep executing until it finds it, thereby increasing our chances of executing the shellcode.
-This technique is called a <u>`NOP` slide</u>.
+This technique is called a <ins>`NOP` slide</ins>.

 3. Inserts the shellcode in the payload.